 This also happens on a smaller scale within classrooms: assessments are always followed up with therapy lessons which are planned to meet learners' individual needs, with further scaffolding and stretch put in place.
-Lessons are structured using the 'I Do, We Do, You Do' approach.
-Teachers use metacognitive questioning to scaffold students' learning and support independence.
-Teachers also have a range of approaches in their responsive teaching toolbox to assess learning mid and between lessons and adapt their teaching where necessary: cold-call questions; retrieval starters; exit tickets and hinge questions all allow teachers to assess the learning of individuals and adapt their planning to support.
+Teachers also have a range of approaches in their responsive teaching toolbox to assess learning mid and between lessons and adapt their teaching where necessary: cold-call questions; Microsoft Forms homework quizzes; retrieval starters; exit tickets and hinge questions all allow teachers to assess the learning of individuals and adapt their planning to support.
 This approach enables us to focus on key groups, ensuring that our higher ability students are stretched, our lower ability or SEND learners are supported, and that all learners are taught in a way which enables them to make rapid progress, regardless of their starting points.

-A tool which enables teachers to reflect on their individual learners' needs and plan daily intervention is our teaching and learning folders.
-These detail each learner in a class, their attendance/learning needs and allow teachers to pause regularly, consider each learner, and detail the intervention they will use to support and stretch where necessary.
+A tool which enables teachers to reflect on their individual learners' needs and plan daily intervention is our context sheets.
+These detail each learner in a class, their ethnicity/attendance/learning needs/current progress and allow teachers to pause regularly, consider each learner, and detail the intervention they will use to support and stretch where necessary.
 They are supported by SEND one-page profiles which outline the specific support that our SEND learners need to excel in the classroom.
-Teachers map routes on their seating plans and use these to plan intentional and targeted check ins in lessons.
 These are also handed to observers on entry into classrooms, allowing us all to hold each other to account to ensure that individual student needs are met.
-At St Mark's, the contextual information contained in these folders have been a tool which have been instrumental in ensure our learners make consistently strong progress from starting points and that teachers have a deep knowledge of the students that they teach.
-Additionally, teachers use a range of adaptive teaching strategies such as rephrasing or rewording, Turn and Talk, Say it Again but... to encourage and promote students' oracy and literacy skills.
+At St Mark's, context sheets have been a tool which have been instrumental in ensure our learners make consistently strong progress from starting points and that teachers have a deep knowledge of the students that they teach.

 A consistent approach to behaviour management is used all classrooms allowing all students to excel within the academy ensuring a common use of language which starts with the assumption that any behavioural breaches are not deliberate and offers students a reminder to rectify their conduct.
 All reminders given to students are supported by staff members informing students how they can display positive learning behaviours.
 This has built trusting relationships between staff and students fostering a calm and respectful climate for learning.
-Escalation of the behavioural structure culminates in the issuing of a reset which gives the staff member the opportunity to have a one-to-one conversation with the student to rebalance their behaviour and focus on their learning in the classroom.
+Escalation of the behavioural structure culminates in the issuing of a reset which gives the staff member the opportunity to have a one-to-one conversation with the student to re-balance their behaviour and focus on their learning in the classroom.
 The system is managed centrally by the Pastoral Team to support staff workload and wellbeing, giving them the time to focus their time on teaching high quality lessons.

 At St Mark's we believe in the transformative power of knowledge and vocabulary.
-Because so many of our learners arrive at SMA with low reading ages and a limited vocabulary, we use research- informed approaches to rapidly close gaps in knowledge and ensure our learners are supported to become articulate global citizens who are decode and engage in the word around then.
-At KS3, learners' reading ages improve as a result of their high engagement in our structured reading programme and dedicated library lessons.
+Because so many of our learners arrive at SMA with low reading ages and a limited vocabulary, we use research-informed approaches to rapidly close gaps in knowledge and ensure our learners are supported to become articulate global citizens who are decode and engage in the word around then.
+At KS3, learners' reading ages improve as a result of their high engagement in Accelerated Reader.
 At KS4 and KS5, they read challenging non-fiction and fiction texts which are designed to improve their vocabulary and cultural capital.
-Furthermore, in classrooms across the school, teachers and TAs use Direct Vocabulary Instruction to systematically teach tier 2 and 3 words and ensure that learners encounter these words again and again in different contexts.
-In order to continue to drive the oracy of our students so that they can become engaged citizens, teachers focus on 'Say it again but...' and 'Turn and Talk' strategies to ensure that there is a consistent focus on developing our student's ability to articulate themselves effectively.
+Furthermore, in classrooms across the school, teachers and TAs use Direct Vocabulary Instruction and the principles of Cognitive Theory and Memory to systematically teach tier 2 and 3 words, and ensure that learners encounter these words again and again in different contexts.